jayanth129/mortality/README.md

 **Usage Guide**

-Follow these steps to set up and use the:

-> **Clone the Repository**: Start by cloning this repository to your local machine.
+ **Clone the Repository**: Start by cloning this repository to your local machine.

->
->Bash Copy code git clone https://github.com/sammaash/mortality.
+Bash Copy code git clone https://github.com/sammaash/mortality.

->
-> **Download the Dataset**: Download the dataset from
+**Download the Dataset**: Download the dataset from
-> <https://github.com/sammaash/mortality> and place it in the data
-> directory of the repository.
+ <https://github.com/sammaash/mortality> and place it in the data directory of the repository.
->

 > **Run the notebook codes and explore the recommendations References**